-10 ABSTRACT
+ABSTRACT

-Ghana Space Science and Technology Institute, in collaboration with Square Kilometre Array (SKA) -South Africa, is currently converting a redundant 32-metre telecommunications antenna at Kutunse, Ghana into a radio telescope.
+Ghana Space Science and Technology Institute, in collaboration with Square Kilometre Array (SKA) - South Africa, is currently converting a redundant 32-metre telecommunications antenna at Kutunse, Ghana into a radio telescope.
 The aim is to add this antenna to the Africa Very Long Baseline Interferometry (VLBI) Network (AVN), which South Africa's Hartebeesthoek Radio Astronomy Observatory is currently the only one.
-This Radio Astronomy Observatory when completed at Kutunse, Ghana will put Ghana on the spotlight in radio astronomy science and greatly impact science education and infrastructure in Ghana.
-The SKA telescope will be used to study Very Long Baseline Interferometry, radiometry, maser studies, pulsar timing, and supernova.
+This paper gives an introduction about the Square Kilometer Array, and how a redundant 32-metre telecommunication antenna at Kutunse, Ghana will be converted into a radio telescope and Ghana will be put on the spotlight in radio astronomy science and greatly impact science education in Ghana.
+The SKA telescopes will be used to study Very Long Baseline Interferometry, radiometry, maser studies, pulsar timing, and supernova.
 It will also be capable of studying quasars, gamma- ray flares, transient radio source behavior, interacting binary stars, and development of celestial and terrestrial reference frames.
 Singularly, the dishes are also capable of single dish experiments like spectroscopy, pulsars and radiometry and gain insight into the evolution of the universe.

-13 Keywords: (SKA, radio telescope, VLBI, Kutunse, African VLBI Network, Ghana)
+Keywords: (SKA, radio telescope, VLBI, Kutunse, African VLBI Network, Ghana)

-15 1.
-INTRODUCTION
+1. INTRODUCTION

-The Kutunse antenna was originally built in early 1980s for telecommunication; but with the inception of high-speed fibreoptic cables the antenna is no longer good for today's high demand of communication.
-Consequently the antenna was last used as telecommunication antenna in 2002.
+The Kutunse antenna was originally built in early 1980s for telecommunication; but with the inception of high-speed fibre-optic cables the antenna is no longer good for today's high demand of communication.
+Consequently the antenna was last used as telecommunications antenna in 2002.
 [1], [2].
 Nevertheless, the antenna have been assessed and found to be capable of performing Very Long Baseline Interferometry (VLBI) and other radio astronomy science.
 However, the old-age antenna requires a lot of makeover to be able to perform science experiments like VLBI, radiometry, interferometry, maser studies, pulsar timing and many more under the Square Kilometer Array (SKA).

 Eight African countries are serving as outstations for the SKA in Africa, jointly referred to as the African VLBI Network (AVN).
 South Africa's Hartebeesthoek Radio Astronomy Observatory is currently the only member of the AVN.
 [3].
-These are Ghana, Botswana, Kenya, Madagascar, Mauritius, Mozambique, Namibia, and Zambia.
+The rest are Ghana, Botswana, Kenya, Madagascar, Mauritius, Mozambique, Namibia, and Zambia.

 South Africa has over the years gained experience in radio astronomy, but the rest of the continent has only a few researchers to work on the SKA.
-Ghana currently lacked expertise in astronomy; SKA- South Africa and the Royal Society, UK are therefore training a generation of radio astronomers and engineers with the conversion of the satellite dishes.
+Ghana currently lacked expertise in astronomy; to address this need of astronomers, SKA- South Africa and the Royal Society, UK are therefore training a generation of radio astronomers and engineers with the conversion of the satellite dishes.
 [3], [4].
 This will prepare Africa for the SKA.

-31 2.
-SPECIALTY OF THE SKA
+2. SPECIALTY OF THE SKA

 The SKA, will be the world's biggest telescope and one of the biggest scientific projects ever.
 It will be made up of many large radio wave receivers that will be linked together.
 A total of 3000 telescopes will be built across Australia and Africa.
 The total surface area of all the antennas together will add up to approximately one square kilometre.
-The SKA is special
+The SKA is special because it will be so big and so strong.
+It will be at least 50 times more powerful and 10 000 times faster than any other radio telescope currently in operation.

-- because it will be so big and so strong.
-It will be at least 50 times more powerful and 10 000 times faster than any other radio telescope currently in operation. - Since radio astronomy is a collective effort of all scientists in the world to understand the evolution of the universe, many different countries are working together to build and pay for the SKA.
+Since radio astronomy is a collective effort of all scientists in the world to understand the evolution of the universe, many different countries are working together to build and pay for the SKA.
 At least 13 countries and close to 100 organisations are already involved, and more are joining the project [5].

-41 3.
-MAKE-UP OF THE SKA
+3. MAKE-UP OF THE SKA